rbelling/StaticVueSite/README.md

 # Custom static site generator based on `vue-cli`

 ## Dokku
-We're using [dokku](https://github.com/dokku/dokku) to push changes via git to a Digital Ocean droplet based on Docker.
+We're using [dokku](https://github.com/dokku/dokku) to push changes via git to a Digital Ocean droplet based on Node and [Docker](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/).
 The setup is based on [this article](https://medium.com/@pimterry/host-your-node-app-on-dokku-digitalocean-1cb97e3ab041).

 ## Releasing